Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Update: Nevada tax preparers are now required to obtain a $50,000 legal document assistant bond to legally operate within the state.
-Apply online for your free, no obligation quote!
+Update: Nevada tax preparers are now required to obtain legal document assistant bonds between $25,000 and $200,000 to legally operate within the state.
+Apply online for your free, no-obligation quote!

 Why do document preparation services need a bond?

-The Nevada Secretary of State requires $50,000 legal document assistant surety bonds from every business and individual who charges a fee to prepare legal documents for the public as a means of ensuring document preparers perform all duties entrusted to them pursuant to NRS Chapter 240A.
+The Nevada Secretary of State requires a $25,000 legal document preparer surety bond from individuals and a $25,000-$200,000 surety bond from businesses based on the number of registrants they employ.
+Legal document assistants are considered to be those who charge a fee to prepare legal documents for the public and the bond is required as a means of ensuring document preparers perform all duties entrusted to them pursuant to NRS Chapter 240A.
 If the preparer fails to comply with these terms, the bond protects harmed parties from financial loss up to the full penal sum of the bond.

 Assembly Bill 324 was enacted in July 2017 and expands the definition of of document preparation service to include those who assist in the preparation of federal or state tax returns, certain paralegals, and bankruptcy petition preparers.

 Before your legal document assistant surety bond can be issued you will want to verify the name and address of the document preparer was provided exactly as it is to appear on the bond form.
 Once payment is received, your bond will be issued and a copy will be sent to the email address provided to us.

 Because the Secretary of State requires document preparers to provide original bonds with a raised seal, we will mail the bond to your preferred mailing address.
 If you need your bond in a hurry, we offer overnight shipping to get the bond in your hands the very next business day.
 Two-day and three-day shipping options are also available.